tencentyun/intlcloud-documents/yehe_doc/开发者服务/Prometheus 监控服务/接入指南/抓取配置说明_intl_en.md

 # Use a proxy service to scrape metrics on the target and enter the corresponding proxy service address
 [ proxy_url: <string> ]

 # Use static configuration to specify the target.
-For more information, please see the description below
+For more information, see the description below
 static_configs:
   [ - <static_config> ... ]

 # Set the CVM scrape configuration.
-For more information, please see the description below
+For more information, see the description below
 cvm_sd_configs:
   [ - <cvm_sd_config> ... ]

 # After scraping the data, change the label on the target through the relabeling mechanism and run multiple relabeling rules in sequence
-# For more information on `relabel_config`, please see the description below
+# For more information on `relabel_config`, see the description below
 relabel_configs:
   [ - <relabel_config> ... ]

 # After the data is scraped and before it is written, use the relabeling mechanism to change the label value and run multiple relabeling rules in sequence
-# For more information on `relabel_config`, please see the description below
+# For more information on `relabel_config`, see the description below
 metric_relabel_configs:
   [ - <relabel_config> ... ]